xorbit/LiFePO4wered-Pi/README.md

 lifepo4wered-cli set wake_time 60
 ```

-To set the auto-boot flag to make the Pi run whenever there is power to do so, run:
+To set the auto-boot flag to make the Pi run whenever there is power to do so, but still be able to turn the Pi off with the button or from software, run:

 ```
-lifepo4wered-cli set auto_boot 1
+lifepo4wered-cli set auto_boot 2
 ```

 To make this change permanent by saving it to flash, run: